 A: All physicians are required to complete their Annual Membership Renewal online in CPSO’s Member Portal.

 A reminder that in order to complete the renewal, both the annual renewal survey and payment need to be submitted.
 Only paying the Annual Renewal Fee would not be sufficient.
-While Members have various options to pay their membership fee, the Annual Renewal Survey is only available in electronic form in the new portal.
-Please note CPSO’s Annual Renewal is completely independent and distinct from other types of renewal that you may have completed (e.g., Professional Medicine Corporation renewals, or renewal of membership with the CCFP or RCPSC).
+While Members have various options to pay their membership fee, the Annual Renewal Survey is only available in electronic form in the portal.
+Please note: CPSO’s Annual Renewal is completely independent and distinct from other types of renewal that you may have completed (e.g., Professional Medicine Corporation renewals, or renewal of membership with the CCFP or RCPSC).

 Q: I forgot my password — what do I do?

 A: If you forget your password, you can reset it through the “Password Reset” link on the portal login page.
 You will receive an email with a link to reset your password.
-Once the reset process is complete, you can log in to the new Member Portal with your new password.
+Once the reset process is complete, you can log in to the Member Portal with your new password.
 Step-by-step instructions to reset your password are available in the Login Guide.

 Q: How do I pay my Annual Membership Fee?

 A: After completing your survey, click on the “Save & Submit” button to proceed to the payment page.
 Next, click on the “Proceed to Payment” button to remit payment using any of the following payment methods: